denten-books/plain-text/main.md

 these is pragmatism, broadly conceived.
 William James articulates that view when he writes that "reality is seen to be grounded in a perfect jungle of concrete expediencies [@james-pragmatism-conceptionoftruth]."
-For James (and, to some extent, for his fellow travellers in American pragmatism, Charles Sanders Peirce and John Dewey)[^ln-pragma-truth] the pragmatic answer to the question of truth could be reduced to the questions efficient causes and effects.
+For James (and, to some extent, for his fellow travelers in American pragmatism, Charles Sanders Peirce and John Dewey)[^ln-pragma-truth] the pragmatic answer to the question of truth could be reduced to the questions efficient causes and effects.
 In his essay "Pragmatism's Conception of Truth," James asks: "How will